nmarshall23/necromancers-fortnight/NPC-data/Welcome-02-Find Druid.md

 # 02a If you are studing Magic
     I have a freind who is knowledgeable about magic you should go meet her.
+    Well, I don't know any magic.
+A do know a friendly druid that lives not far form here.
+Maybe she can teach you.
+Althought I doubt she knows any thing about the magic of star light.
+That book you have it's about astral sorcery right?

    (GOTO Quest 01)